 Mobile marketing tips

-- Optimize your ad’s message, format and design for mobile.
-With the small screen that you have to work with on mobile devices, every space and word should be used wisely.
+- Optimize ads for mobile: Optimizing for a mobile experience means formatting your ad’s message and design for a mobile platform.
+With small screens, every space and word should be used wisely.

-- Know your audience.
-You'd do better, for example, to use in-game ads to interact with gamers rather than sponsored posts on social networks like Twitter, Instagram or Facebook.
+- Know your audience when conducting mobile marketing campaigns: Ensure your mobile marketing efforts are targeted to the right platforms.
+For example, in-game ads will be more effective at reaching gamers than sponsored posts on social networks like Twitter, Instagram or Facebook.

 Should you use SMS marketing or mobile marketing?

 When considering SMS or mobile marketing, keep your goal in mind: